threefoldfoundation/www_threefold_io/content/page/support/productData/main/main.md

 ---
 id: faqMain
-title: FAQ
+title: Did you try our FAQ yet?
-subtitle: See some of the Most Freaquently Asked Questions answered in FAQs.
-You might already find what you're looking for.
+subtitle: ThreeFold's FAQs bring together the most essential answers to the most common questions.
+You might already find what you're looking for in one of them.
 ---